Travel Program

 Non-participating partners are welcome on this journey.
 There are many activities to enjoy together with your partner between workshops, but enough time to explore other interesting spots.
 We will offer alternative activities.

-A day of roots, rhythm, and remarkable blue hues.
+After lunch we will have the afternoon off.
+A day of roots, rhythm, and relaxation.

 After a scenic flight from Yogyakarta to Denpasar, we journey into the tranquil highlands to check in at Bali Eco Village.
 Nestled in the lush mountains of Belok Sidan, this eco-lodge offers a serene escape surrounded by nature.

-Upon arrival, guests are welcomed with a soothing traditional Balinese massage, allowing the stresses of travel to melt away.
-The afternoon is yours to relax—wander through the green gardens, breathe in the fresh mountain air, or simply unwind in your cozy bungalow.
+Upon arrival, guests can opt for a soothing traditional Balinese massage, allowing the stresses of travel to melt away.
+The afternoon is yours to relax—wander through the green gardens, breathe in the fresh mountain air, or simply unwind at the swimming pool.

-As evening falls, enjoy a wholesome dinner crafted from local ingredients, reflecting the village`s commitment to sustainability.
+As evening falls, enjoy a wholesome dinner crafted from local ingredients, reflecting the hotel`s commitment to sustainability.

-In the peaceful surroundings of Bali Eco Village, participants collect leaves and flowers from the lush gardens and nearby forest paths.
+In the peaceful surroundings of Marigold Ecoprint, participants collect leaves and flowers from the lush gardens and nearby forest paths.
 With each step, we reconnect with nature and honor its quiet beauty.
 We gather under open skies to create ecoprint on fabric, guided by the rhythms of the earth.
 The colors, the scents, the silence—everything becomes part of the art.
-A mindful day of creativity, rooted in the land.
+A mindful morning of creativity, rooted in the land.

 We begin the day with a flight from Denpasar to Tambolaka, Sumba—a land of rugged beauty and living traditions.
 Upon arrival, we check in at Ella Hotel, a cozy resting place that blends simplicity with warm island hospitality.
 Today is a travel and transition day—time to settle in, breathe the dry floral air of Sumba, and prepare for the textile treasures waiting to be discovered.